Floyd James Thompson

 Floyd James "Jim" Thompson (July 8, 1933 – July 16, 2002) was a United States Army colonel.
-He was one of the longest-held American prisoners of war, spending nearly nine years in captivity in the forests and mountains of South Vietnam, Laos, and North Vietnam during the Vietnam War.
+He was the longest-held American prisoner of war, spending nearly nine years in captivity in the forests and mountains of South Vietnam, Laos, and North Vietnam during the Vietnam War.

 Early life

 Jim Thompson was born July 8, 1933, in Bergenfield, New Jersey, as the son of a bus driver.
 He graduated from Bergenfield High School in 1951 and he married Alyce DeVries a year later.
 Thompson worked for the A&P supermarket, before he was drafted by the United States Army on June 14, 1956.
 He was at first a very truculent, rebellious soldier, but then decided that he liked the military.
 After basic training at Fort Dix, New Jersey, he decided to make the military his career.

 Military career

 After completing Officer Candidate School (OCS), Thompson served stateside and also spent a year in Korea.
 He was stationed at Fort Bragg when he was recruited into the Army Special Forces as a Green Beret.
 After completing Ranger School and United States Army Airborne School, he served as an instructor with the U.S. Army Infantry School at Fort Benning, Georgia, from August 1958 to June 1960.
 His next assignment was as a platoon commander in the 2nd Battalion of the 34th Infantry Regiment, stationed in South Korea from June 1960 to July 1961.
 Thompson then served as a reenlistment officer with Headquarters XVIII Airborne Corps at Fort Bragg, North Carolina, from September 1961 to September 1962, and then as a staff officer with 1st Special Forces Group at Fort Bragg, from September 1962 to December 1963.